Kazunari Kita

-Kazunari Kita (喜多 壱也, Kita Kazunari) is a Japanese professional footballer who plays as a centre-back for Spanish club Real Sociedad B, on loan from Kyoto Sanga.
+Kazunari Kita (喜多 壱也, Kita Kazunari) is a Japanese professional footballer who plays as a centre-back for Spanish club Real Sociedad B.

 Club career

 As a youth player, Kita joined the youth academy of Japanese side Kyoto Sanga, and was registered as a member of the senior squad in February 2023.
 He made his first team debut on 8 March 2023, starting in a 3–1 home loss to Gamba Osaka, for the year's J.League Cup.

-On 23 July 2025, Kita was loaned to Spanish side Real Sociedad for the season, being assigned to the reserves in Segunda División.
+On 23 July 2025, Kita was loaned to Spanish side Real Sociedad for the season, being assigned to the reserves in the Segunda División.
+On 30 June of the following year, the club activated his buyout clause, and he signed a permanent deal until 2030.

 International career

 Kita is a Japan youth international.
 During February 2025, he played for the Japan national under-20 football team at the 2025 AFC U-20 Asian Cup.

 Style of play

 Kita plays as a defender and is left-footed.
 Japanese news website Football Channel wrote in 2025 that he "is unrivaled in aerial battles, and his sharp left-footed passes across the pitch are refreshing to watch".